Implications of Climate Change

 U.S. National Climate Assessment NCA

 Since 1990, the U.S. Global Change Research Program (USGCRP) has helped the Nation to understand, assess, predict, and respond to human-induced and natural processes of global change.
-USGCRP issued its third, and most recent National Climate Assessment (NCA) in May 2014.
+USGCRP issued its fourth, and most recent National Climate Assessment (NCA4) in 2018.
 The NCA serves as the foundation of the scientific information reflected in the Adaptation Resource Center.

 - National Climate Assessment